"Jonathan Foster's music has magic, melody and even some mirth." – Mark Helpsmeet, Song of the Soul

-June 1, 2021, marks the release his 5th independent studio album, Lantern Shade, the follow up from his 2019, release of his latest album Wildlife.
-Lantern Shade is packed with musical residuals from the past year of reflective moments during uncertain days.
+June 2021, marks the release his 5th independent studio album, Lantern Shade.
+It is packed with musical residuals from the past year of reflective moments during uncertain days.
 Foster brings this 10-song long player to life with vocal conviction, imaginative lyrics, driven guitars, and rootsy sounds inspired from time in the Cascade Mountains to memories of his hometown Cranberry Lake, New York.
 The album steers towards the rock side of modern folk music with some big help from Bruce Turgon on bass guitar and Joe Misztal on drums.
 Lantern Shade comes out of the gate with the catchy single “Stardust Saltwater” and weaves between the heavy “The Beast”, “Into The Black”, “The Ship” and fun “When It Gets Dark”, “Alpine Line”, “Shady Grove”, “Ani Bird” to dedicated celebrations “May Our Paths Cross Again” and “Where We Belong”.

 "Not only is Lantern Shade one of the best records I've heard from an up-and-coming artist recently it also ranks with the best work I've heard from anyone so far this year." - Charlie Ricci, Bloggerhythms

 “True to his roots as a trained observer, the political divisiveness that marked 2020—as well as the effects of a deadly pandemic that kept artists and everyone else inside—found its way into a handful of the 10 songs on “Lantern Shade.” - Jon Lewis, After Five Magazine